dandrino/terrain-erosion-3-ways/README.md

 * Moves uphill.
 Since we are growing the river graphs upstream, the end effect is only downhill-flowing rivers.
 * Does not reconnect with an existing river graph.
 This results in rivers that only merge as they flow downhill, but never split.

 Furthermore, we also prioritize which edge to add by how much it aligns with the previous edge in the graph.
-Without this, rivers will twist an turn in ways that don't appear natural.
+Without this, rivers will twist and turn in ways that don't appear natural.
 Furthermore, amount of "directional inertia" for each edge can be configured to get more twisty or straight rivers.

 <p align="center">
   <img src="images/river_network_low_inertia.png" width=40%>